 Lone worker monitoring

 The simplicity of the StaySafe solution allowed the Ericsson employees to be up and running with StaySafe in just two weeks.
 Training was rolled out to the team of lone workers online; through videos and digital user guides.
-StaySafe continued to support Ericsson following initial roll out by working closely with the business to develop and customise the solution to fit their individual lone worker needs.
+StaySafe continued to support Ericsson following the initial rollout by working closely with the business to develop and customise the solution to fit their individual lone worker needs.

 Structured team monitoring